-Bored with exploring the entrance BlackHeart resumed hunting cave crickets finding them much more entertaining.
-When she caught one at long last, she swallowed it whole.
-Once she had eaten, she had decided she would try flying.
+Bored with exploring the entrance BlackHeart resumed hunting cave crickets.
+She found them much more entertaining.
+When she caught one, at long last, she swallowed it whole.
+Once she had eaten, she had decided she would try to fly.

 This was Tarnink, Blackheart’s new guardian, the elven ambassador and the elf queen, Queen Esmir’s, most trusted adviser.
 He wore the brown leather armor of the Elves of Lenagard with a sword strapped to his side in a leather sheath.
 He had light wispy brown hair he wore tied in the back with two strands framing his narrow face.
 Under furrowed arched brows dark jade eyes peered out and into the cave.